p0hc/p0hc/README.md

 - **lua** - scripting and game development
 - **roblox studio** - creating games and experiences
-- **c++** - system programming and performance-critical applications
+- **c++** - game cheats and automation
-- **python** - automation, data projects, and general programming
+- **python** - automation and fun coding

-## currently working on

-- exploring new roblox game mechanics
-- improving my c++ skills with fun projects
-- building useful python scripts
-- learning best practices and clean code techniques

 ## let's connect!

-feel free to check out my repositories and don't hesitate to reach out if you want to collaborate on something cool!
+feel free to check out my repositories and don't hesitate to reach out if you want or need help!

----

-*always coding, always learning* ⚡